Skip to main content

 nuon ext install ./path/to/nuon-ext-my-tool

 Local installs create a symlink from the extensions directory to your source directory.
 This enables a live development loop: rebuild the binary or edit a script and the changes take effect immediately.
 The directory must contain a nuon-ext.toml and the directory name must match nuon-ext-<name>.
-If the extension is already installed, the command fails and you will need to use the nuon ext upgrade command instead.
-However, we strongly reccomend uninstalling and re-installing from source when the dev work is complete.
+If the extension is already installed, the command fails.
+For local development installs, remove and re-install from source to refresh the symlinked install.

 Listing installed extensions